 Scaling and root planing is a non-surgical procedure for removing plaque and dental calculus from the mouth.
 These substances adhere to the teeth as sticky or hardened residues and result in the formation of bacteria below the gum line.
 Removing these substances can help promote reattachment of the gum tissue and ultimately lead to a healthier mouth.
-This procedure is typically done once and patients will see a periodontist or hygienist every three to four months for a periodontal maintenance.
+This procedure is typically done once and then patients will see a periodontist or hygienist every three to four months for a periodontal maintenance.

 Does scaling and root planing cure my periodontal disease?

 Unfortunately there is no cure for periodontal disease, but can be managed with regular periodontal maintenance and practice of good oral hygiene at home.

 Flap Surgery might be necessary if inflammation and deep pockets remain following treatment with scaling and root planing.
 A periodontist may perform flap surgery to remove tartar deposits in deep pockets or to reduce the periodontal pocket.
 This surgery involves lifting back the gums and removing the tartar.
-The gums are then sutured back in place, so that the tissue fits snugly around the tooth again.
-After surgery the gums will heal and fit more tightly around the tooth.
+The gums are then sutured back in place and allowed to heal.
+The post-surgical outcome will result in tissues that fit more tightly around the tooth.